 Call (406) 444-2449 for information, or click on the navigation buttons in the Future Fisheries Improvement Program menu: Program Overview, Fact Sheet, Application Process, Public Comment, Success Stories, Legislative Reports, and Meeting Minutes.

-We encourage the public to participate in funding decisions associated with the Future Fisheries Improvement Program.
+We encourage the public to participate in funding decisions associated wih the Future Fisheries Improvement Program.
 All Future Fisheries applications received for upcoming Future Fisheries Review Panel meetings can be reviewed online.
 The next round of applications will be available for review early June, 2013.

 Public comments associated with these applications can be submitted by e-mail to Montana Fish, Wildlife & Parks.
-All comments received will be forwarded to the Future Fisheries Review Panel and to the FWP Commission for their consideration.
+All comments received will be forwarded to the Future Fisheries Review Panel and to the Fish & Wildlife Commission for their consideration.
 FWP staff submits funding recommendations (see below) to the Review Panel for their consideration prior to their biennial meetings.
 Projects recommended for funding by the Citizen Review Panel receive rankings (see below) by a 3-person committee comprised of 2 FWP staff personnel and a representative from the Citizen Review Panel.

 Note: The next round of Future Fisheries Applications, Recommendations and Project Rankings will be available for review and comments in early June, 2013.